patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 3. **Inline actions:** These actions apply only to the current row/item.

 #### When to use
-Use a data list when the information you want to display is not easily structured into a tabular format, you want a more flexible layout within rows, or you plan to embed rich content like a chart or an image into a row.
+Use a data list when:
+* The information you want to display is not easily structured into a tabular format.
+* You want a more flexible layout within rows.
+* You plan to embed rich content like a chart or an image into a row.

 #### When not to use
 The data list is not recommended for displaying content that is better presented in tabular format with well defined columns and headings.
-Instead, use a table.
+Instead, use a [table](#tables).

 ### Basic data list
 The example shows a data list with a [basic spacing](#when-to-use-compact-vs-basic-spacing) around the data.